SAP-samples/ibp-di-lead-time-recommendation/README.md

 1. Create an OData connection to your IBP system.
 Copy the example json file from the connections folder
 2. Create a Python 3 Custom Operator which writes the key figure values to the IBP system.
 Copy the script and schema files from the folder python3Operator
 3. Create docker files.
 Copy the files from the dockerfiles folder
-4. Create an ML Scenario.
-Copy the meta data from the dsp folder
+4. Create an ML Scenario, for example with the name Lead Time Prediction
-5. Create Jupyter Notebooks
+5. Within the ML Scenario start the creation of a first Jupyter Notebook.
+From within Jupyter Labs import the files from folder notebooks
 6. Create Piplines

 ## Known Issues